Jakub Niewiadomski: Wisła Kraków

-He returned to Lech Poznań on 31 December 2021.In the summer of 2022, he transferred to Wisła Kraków, one of the oldest clubs in the country, for free and signed a 2-year contract.
+In the summer of 2022, he transferred to Wisła Kraków, one of the oldest clubs in the country, for free and signed a two-year contract.
 Niewiadomski made his debut for the club on 20 August 2022, with a 3–0 win against Skra Częstochowa in the league as a substitute in the 90th minute.
+His final senior team appearance for Wisła came on 30 September that year, playing the first 45 minutes of a 1–0 away loss to Chojniczanka Chojnice.

+For the 2023–24 season, Niewiadomski was moved to a refounded reserve team, competing in the Lesser Poland group of the IV liga.
+He made 30 appearances and scored seven goals as Wisła II were crowned champions and returned to the fourth division after a seven-year absence.
+At the conclusion of the season, Niewiadomski was released by the club.

+Pogoń Grodzisk Mazowiecki

+On 10 July 2024, Niewiadomski joined II liga returnees Pogoń Grodzisk Mazowiecki on a deal until the end of the season, with an option for a further year.

 International career

 He has been capped at youth level for Poland.